As a mom to two toddlers, I’ve been asking myself: When is the right time to potty train your child? for what feels like a very long time!

 Over the weekend I relaxed my potty training “push” and spent some time thinking about what wasn’t working with my method.
 I realized a few things:

-- Piper was struggling with using Haiden’s potty seat, which was too big for her.
+- Piper was struggling with using Haiden’s potty seat.
+It was just was too big for her.

 - Piper’s stubbornness was hindering our progress.
 She just didn’t like being told what to do!